 The little drama was complete.
 The high hopes of supporters of demonstration research failed to materialize.
 Henry Aaron was right.
 The effects of the negative income tax demonstrations were perverse from the point of view of supporters of this approach to comprehensive welfare reform as advanced by Presidents Nixon and Carter.
-In
+In retrospect, I believe the negative income tax demonstrations were moderately successful as research projects, although much less successful as an aid to policy-making.
+Their results came very late in the policy process and were at best ambiguous from the point of view of advocates of the negative income tax concept.

 However, the experiments should not be judged solely on policy grounds.
 The purpose of research is to answer questions.
 Moynihan put it well in an exchange with Spiegelman of the Stanford Research Institute at the September 1978 hearings.
 He observed: "The bringing of systematic inquiry to bear on social issues is not an easy thing.
-There is no guarantee of pleasant and simple answers, but if you make a commitment to an experimental mode it seems to me - I am not enjoying this hearing one damn bit, but if you make a commitment to an experimental mode, something larger is at stake when you begin to have to deal with the results."
-At its roots, the reason for the essentially negative findings of the negative income tax experiments involves the inexorable political arithmetic of this approach to welfare reform.
+There is no guarantee of pleasant and simple answers, but if you make a commitment to an experimental mode it seems to me - I am not enjoying this hearing one damn bit, but if you make a commitment to an experimental mode, something larger is at stake when you begin to have to deal with the results."20 At its roots, the reason for the essentially negative findings of the negative income tax experiments involves the inexorable political arithmetic of this approach to welfare reform.